Longfld/ASPNETcoreAngularJWT/README.md

 # ASPNETcoreAngularJWT

 Here is very basic show case for jwt bearer token authorization, using angular as front end and ASP.NET Core as backend.
-ASP.NET Core2 angular 6 with systemjs.
+ASP.NET Core3.1 angular7.2.1 with systemjs.
+(Make sure you have dotnet core 3.1 + and Angular7.2.1 installed)

 ***********************************************************